Explore Courses

 43. What is RPC in Google Analytics?

-RPC stands for Revenue Per Clicks is an e-commerce metric available in Google analytics.
+RPC stands for Revenue Per Click is an e-commerce metric available in Google Analytics.
 Which simply says the value of each click.
-With the help of RPC, you can identify the keywords which are affecting your campaign.
-It is not a common google analytics question but can be asked sometimes to check your in-depth knowledge.
+With the help of RPC, you can identify the keywords that are affecting your campaign.
+It is not a common Google Analytics question but can be asked sometimes to check your in-depth knowledge.

 Revenue per click is calculated as follows: Goal Value x Conversion Rate.